7.1 A/B Testing

 Analysis

-2. Check practical significance.
-Statistical significance only tells you the effect is probably not zero.
-Practical significance asks whether the effect is big enough to matter.
-A 0.1% lift that is statistically significant on millions of users may not be worth the engineering investment to ship and maintain.
+2. Check whether the result is worth acting on.
+A small p-value only tells you the difference is probably not zero — not that it is big enough to matter.
+A 0.1% improvement that is statistically solid on millions of participants may not be worth the work to build and maintain.
+Weigh the size of the change against what shipping it costs.

 3. Segment the results.
 Aggregate results can hide that one segment loved the variant and another hated it.
 Slice by acquisition channel, device, new versus returning, and any segment where you expect different behavior.
 Treat segment effects as hypotheses for the next test, not conclusions.